Who are Donald Trump's friends in Ukraine? | DW | 02.10.2019

-The US president said he has "many Ukrainian friends" during his controversial phone call with his Ukrainian counterpart.
+The US president said during his controversial phone call with his Ukrainian counterpart that he has "many Ukrainian friends."
 DW takes a look at who Donald Trump could have meant.

 US President Donald Trump has never been to Ukraine and has shown little interest in the country.
 In the past, he has accused the former Soviet Republic of attempting to sabotage his 2016 election campaign.
 At the time, information from Kyiv led to the resignation of his campaign chairman Paul Manafort, who earlier had advised a pro-Russian party in Ukraine and was later sentenced to prison for charges relating to his foreign lobbying work.